-Personal, Social and Health Education enables pupils to develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepared for life and work.
-PSHE is an important subject at The Bellbird, using the 'Cambridgeshire PSHE Service' scheme to deliver lessons.
+Work linked to Chinese New Year in Wrens and Robins classes PSHE Personal, Social and Health Education enables pupils to develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepared for life and work.
+PSHE is an important subject at The Bellbird, using the 'Cambridgeshire PSHE Service' scheme to deliver The Bellbird Primary School - Prospectus 2023/24 10 lessons.
 During our PSHE lessons, the children's learning revolves around five key ideas that will enable them to develop into conscientious and well-rounded people: Myself and My Relationships, Citizenship, Healthy and Safer Lifestyles, Economic Wellbeing, and Sex and Relationships Education.

-Sex and Relationship Education (SRE)

-As of September 2020, Relationships and Sex Education now forms a statutory part of the National Curriculum.
-Whilst Sex Education is not mandatory, we teach this alongside our Relationships Education module to form RSE.
+Sex and Relationship Education (SRE) As of September 2020, Relationships and Sex Education now forms a statutory part of the National Curriculum.
+Whilst Sex Education is not mandatory, we teach this alongside our Relationships Education module to form SRE.
 This key area is studied as part of the PSHE curriculum, which together with science, provides a natural and caring environment for learning about growing and changing, both physically and emotionally.
 Themes covered at Foundation Stage and KS1 include naming body parts, how to keep your body clean, how babies change and grow, and relating this to their own experiences.
 These themes are continued into Years 3 and 4, where the curriculum extends to include themes such as the differences between males and females, what our bodies can do, and the main stages of human life.
-In years 5 and 6, children will learn the names of sexual parts and how bodies change during puberty.
+In Years 5 and 6, children will learn the names of sexual parts and how bodies change during puberty.
 Children will also learn about diseases, and how babies are made.
-Parents will be informed before a unit of work is taught, and will have the right to withdraw their child from the Sex Education parts of the module, unless it is contained within the statutory science curriculum.
+Parents will be informed before a unit of work is taught and clear information on the topics covered shared.
+Parents will have the right to withdraw their child from the Sex Education parts of the module, unless it is contained within the statutory science curriculum.
 However, it is compulsory for all children to participate in Relationships Education.
+Outdoor Learning Spending time outdoors in the natural world has huge benefits for children's physical and mental health.
+At The Bellbird, we recognise these advantages and are committed to giving children access to a range of exciting outdoor learning activities.
+The Bellbird Primary School is fortunate to have a large outdoor area containing a range of different habitats, and we are focusing on developing learning opportunities for children in these grounds.
+We are fortunate to have purchased a class set of cooking stoves which multiple year groups use to positive effect with their classes.
+As one of our pupils recently said about their own learning, "Being outside makes it an adventure."